Ada is a magazine writer who has walked the Camino twice (2011 and 2018). She found it a life changing experience and a life long passion.

 Take care to find the best backpack for you.
 I cannot stress this enough.
 There is a reason why there are differently shaped packs for men and women.
 As a rather short woman with a short back, I found it very hard to find a backpack that fit me properly, but when I did I knew it as soon as I put it on.
 Because of this, I do not recommend buying a backpack online!

 Go to a proper sports or outdoor shop, and ask the staff for guidance.
 Don't be embarrassed to ask them to fill the pack up with weights so you can see how it feels with the weight you expect to carry on the walk.
-With the straps pulled properly it should be your hips carrying the weight, not you shoulders.
+With the straps pulled properly, it should be your hips carrying the weight, not your shoulders.
 In fact, the shoulder straps should not even touch the top of your shoulders but be about a hand's width above them.
-The pack should still be perfectly balanced and not feel like it is pulling you backwards or sideways.
+The pack should still be perfectly balanced and not feel like it is pulling you backward or sideways.

-Equally important is it that it does not rub or pinch anywhere.
-Ideally it should feel like a natural extension of your own body, even with the added weight.
+Equally important is that it does not rub or pinch anywhere.
+Ideally, it should feel like a natural extension of your own body, even with the added weight.